yassato/AraAphidGWAS/manuscript/manuscript.md

 # Abstract
 Plant size, height, and other architectural traits, collectively called 'plant apparency', determine plant's visibility and consequent probability of being colonized by herbivores.
-Although plant genes involved in physical and chemical defense are well studied in herbivory, less is known about the genetic basis underlying effects of plant apparency on herbivore colonization.
+Although plant genes involved in physical and chemical anti-herbivore defense are well studied, less is known about the genetic basis underlying effects of plant apparency on herbivore colonization.
 Here, we conducted a genome-wide association study (GWAS) of aphid abundance in a field population of *Arabidopsis thaliana*.
-This GWAS of aphid abundance detected a rare but significant SNP variant on the third chromosome of *A. thaliana*, which was also partly associated with the presence or absence of inflorescence.
+This GWAS of aphid abundance detected a rare but significant variant on the third chromosome of *A. thaliana*, which was also partly associated with the presence or absence of inflorescence.
-Out of candidate genes near this significant SNP, a mutant of a ribosomal gene (AT3G13882) exhibited slower growth and later flowering than a wild type under laboratory conditions.
+Out of candidate genes near this significant variant, a mutant of a ribosomal gene (AT3G13882) exhibited slower growth and later flowering than a wild type under laboratory conditions.
 A no-choice assay with the turnip aphid, _Lipaphis erysimi_, found that aphids were unable to successfully establish on the mutant.
-These findings suggest that genes relevant to plant apparency might underpin aphid colonization in the field.
+These findings suggest that genes relevant to plant apparency might underpin initial aphid colonization in the field.

 # Introduction
 Plants are attacked by herbivores across their life cycle in natural environments.